lyokha/vim-publish-helper/README.md

   You may also want to use script *vimhl_latex_tmpl.sh* shipped with this plugin in order to facilitate this task.
 The script prints to stdout a pandoc template for Latex which is compatible with vimhl.
-Besides Shaded environment it defines Snugshade, Framed and Leftbar environments that correspond to definitions of the same names in Latex package Framed.
+Besides *Shaded* environment it defines *Snugshade*, *Framed* and *Leftbar* environments that correspond to definitions of the same names in Latex package Framed.

   Normally the output has to be redirected to a file in the standard pandoc